diogo405/charles/README.md

 Open the `/app/index.html` file (preferably with Chrome) and start playing.

 ### Development
-The game have been developed using JQuery, SASS and HAML.
+The game has been developed using JQuery, SASS and HAML.

 Feel free to send a pull request (look at the issues first).